JUDGING GUIDELINES (GENERAL RULES)

 - During 5-minute set-up time, all climbing participants must inspect rubber gloves using the specified manufacturer field air test.

-- All climbers ascending the pole must carry a running hand line unless otherwise provided or indicated.
+- All climbers ascending the pole must carry a running hand line that is capable of performing Hurtman Rescue if necessary.

 - Exceeding the time limit between events.